Introduction — Archaeology and the Tradition of Historical Writing

 During my postgraduate research, I chose the topic “Ancient Urban Civilizations and Inscriptions of Rajasthan: A Social Study.”
 That was the first time I got the opportunity to engage in real fieldwork.
 Initially, it felt like an academic assignment, but the moment I began excavating around ancient temple sites and discovered fragments of pottery, coins, and inscriptions, I realized that history breathes beneath the soil—it lives in silence and dust.

 I still remember one moment vividly: during an excavation in the Jhunjhunu district, our team found a copper plate inscribed in early Brahmi script.
 Holding that artifact in my hands was a deeply emotional experience—it was as if a voice from thousands of years ago was speaking directly to me.
 In that instant, I wasn’t just “reading” the past; I was “conversing” with it.
-That moment transformed my vision completely.
-I no longer saw history as a chain of events, but as a continuous evolution of human consciousness.
+That experience strengthened my belief in Archaeology and the Tradition of Historical Writing as a living dialogue between evidence and interpretation, rather than a static record of events.

 2.3 How Education Transformed My Writing

 Gradually, my writing found a balance between research and empathy.
 I realized that the true value of archaeology and historical writing lies in connecting people with their own roots.
-That’s why, in my articles and presentations, I don’t merely list facts; I try to uncover the emotions and stories behind them.
 Education taught me that the study of history never truly ends—it is an endless journey where every discovery raises a new question and every question opens a new window into human understanding.

 2.4 Expanding Vision: From Past to Present